MinaProtocol/mina/automation/terraform/modules/services/faucet/README.md

 ## Deployment Considerations

-In order to deploy a "new" version of this module, you must ensure that you have rebuilt the Coda Daemon image and *(optionally)* the Faucet image if it has changed.
+In order to deploy a "new" version of this module, you must ensure that you have rebuilt the Mina Daemon image and *(optionally)* the Faucet image if it has changed.

-The Coda Daemon image build is a two-step process, with the base Coda dockerfile being [here](https://github.com/CodaProtocol/coda/blob/develop/dockerfiles/Dockerfile-coda-daemon) and the more deployment-specific Dockerfile [here](https://github.com/CodaProtocol/coda-automation/blob/master/services/daemon/Dockerfile).
+The Mina Daemon image build is a two-step process, with the base Mina dockerfile being [here](https://github.com/CodaProtocol/coda/blob/develop/dockerfiles/Dockerfile-coda-daemon) and the more deployment-specific Dockerfile [here](https://github.com/CodaProtocol/coda-automation/blob/master/services/daemon/Dockerfile).

 The manual commands to release each container are the following: